gidger/gidge.dev/_posts/nhl-scoreboard/2025-11-28-nhl-scoreboard.md

 ---

 Hey there, long time no post...
-Anyhow, I'm alive and here's some updates on the NHL RGB LED Scoreboard project.
+Anyhow, I'm alive and here's some updates on the NHL LED Scoreboard project.

 Over the last month, I've refactored the entire solution, added new functionality, and laid the foundation to expand it to additional sports.